9 Afro Dystopian Rap Albums As Dark And Droll As 2019

 Wap Konn-Joj!

-The Haitian rapper's physical appearance remains as obscure as his online discography, but his masked ethos is clearly strategic.
+The Haitian-American rapper's physical appearance remains as obscure as his online discography, but his masked ethos is clearly strategic.
 The album title roughly translates to "You will get what's coming to you," and that kind of vengeance seems like the right attitude for a descendant of the long-suffering country still punished by western powers for its early revolutionary streak.

 JPEGMAFIA